-Coursera initially started out as a small start-up, offering a handful of free MOOC courses.
+Coursera initially offered only a handful of free MOOC courses.

 Which of the courses are still free?
 And how do prices and subscriptions work?